olebole/irafdoc/doc/obsutil.specfocus.rst

   then the best focus, width, and shift are those measured for that image.
   If there are three or more focus values and the minimum width focus image is not an endpoint then parabolic interpolation is used to find the minimum width.
-The focus at this minimum width is the <tt>"best focus"</tt>.
+The focus at this minimum width is the <span style="font-family: monospace;">"best focus"</span>.
   The dispersion shift is the parabolic interpolation of the shifts at the best focus.
-The <tt>"average best focus"</tt> values are then the average of the <tt>"best focus"</tt> values over all samples.
+The <span style="font-family: monospace;">"average best focus"</span> values are then the average of the <span style="font-family: monospace;">"best focus"</span> values over all samples.
   </p>
   <p>
   After computing the correlation profiles, the profile widths and shifts, and the best focus values, an interactive graphics mode is entered.
 This is described in detail below.
-The graphics mode is exited with the <tt>'q'</tt>
+The graphics mode is exited with the <span style="font-family: monospace;">'q'</span>
   key.
 At this point the results are written to the standard output (usually the terminal) and to a logfile if one is specified.
 The output begins with a banner identifying the task, version of IRAF, the user, and the date and